Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 From its original Anishinaabek Nation dwellers to its more modern history.

-The name of the area, Sleeping Bear Dunes, even comes from an Anishinaabek legend.
+The name Sleeping Bear Dunes even comes from an Anishinaabek legend.

 The park takes great care in telling the story of the land’s original peoples.

-In it’s more modern history, the area became a bustling commercial shipping hub for ships crossing the Great Lakes.
+The area eventually became a bustling commercial shipping hub for ships crossing the Great Lakes.

 Keweenaw National Historic Park